praekelt/django-object-tools/README.rst

 Clicking on the *Delete all* tool fires of the view and proceeds with deleting objects as per usual.

-**Note:** ``django-object-tools`` adds per tool permissions to the builtin set of default Django permissions.
+**Note:** ``django-object-tools`` adds per tool permissions to the built-in set of default Django permissions.
 So in this example only superusers or users who have the the *Can delete <model>* permission will be able to see and use the tool.
-So if you can't see or use a particular tool make sure the authenticated user has the required permissions to do so.
+If you can't see or use a particular tool make sure the authenticated user has the required permissions to do so.